gvwilson/sensibleadventures/misc/bear-02.md

 been appalled by the destruction, and Aft had been furious when she had learned of the part that Noxy had played.

-"Cloak could have been torn to shreds!"
+"Charger could have been torn to shreds!"
 Aft raged.
 "And you too!
 You could have been killed!"

 Noxy folded her arms and glared at the older woman.
 "Or half of Gandan